lzx1413/LabelImgTool/README.md

 You also can create labels with two levels in [data/predefined_sub_classes.txt](https://github.com/lzx1413/labelImg/blob/master/data/predefined_sub_classes.txt)

-And the labels will be ranked by the frequency.
+And the labels will be ranked by the frequency you use it.

 ### General steps from scratch